rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/Learning Path 3 Errata.md

 Task 4 : Configure auditing<br>
 Step 3:  Click on Server Settings then set the Auditing switch to ON to enable auditing.<br>

+## Lab 6 – Service Endpoints and Securing Storage ~55 Minutes (60 Min)

+### Exercise 1: Service endpoints and security storage

+Task 1:  Create a virtual network <br>
+Before step 1:  Logon into the Azure portal with your global administrator account. <br>
+Step 2:  You may have to search for Virtual Network<br>
+Step 3:  Leave default security settings (this will choose basic DDOS) <br>

+Task 4:  Restrict network access to a resource <br>
+Steps do not work as written, do the following: <br>
+Select the navigation pane in the Azure portal <br>
+Select Storage Account <br>
+Click on New <br>
+Fill out the form with the information from the lab <br>

+Task 5:  Create a file share in the storage account<br>
+Step 2:  File share is now called File service.
+You may have to scroll on the Overview tab to see the link to File service.
+The graphic in the lab does not match the interface. <br>

+Task 6: Restrict network access to a subnet<br>
+Step 1:  Under Security + networking for your storage account select networking<br>
+Step 5:  Click Add, then click Save<br>
+Step 6:  Under Security + networking for your storage account select Access keys<br>
+Step 7:  Copy the Key and connection string to notepad<br>

+Task 8: Confirm access to storage account <br>
+Step 6: In the third command replace storage-account-name with the name of your storage account leave the rest of the string <br>

+Task 9: Confirm access is denied to storage account<br>
+Step 3:  Repeat steps 1-6 of Task 8<br>